Crimean Khanate: Pre-history

-The first known Turkic peoples appeared in Crimea in the 6th century, during the conquest of the Crimea by The Turkic Kaganate.
+The first known Turkic peoples appeared in Crimea in the 6th century, during the conquest of the Crimea by the Göktürk Empire.
 In the 11th century, Cumans (Kipchaks) appeared in Crimea; they later became the ruling and state-forming people of the Golden Horde and the Crimean Khanate.
 In the middle of the 13th century, the northern steppe lands of the Crimea, inhabited mainly by Turkic peoples (Cumans), became the possession of Ulus Juchi, known as the Golden Horde or Ulu Ulus.
 In this era, the role of Turkic peoples increased.
 Around this time, the local Kipchaks took the name of Tatars (tatarlar).

 In the Horde period, the khans of the Golden Horde were the Supreme rulers of the Crimea, but their governors – Emirs – exercised direct control.
 The first formally recognized ruler in the Crimea is considered Aran-Timur, the nephew of Batu Khan of the Golden Horde, who received this area from Mengu-Timur, and the first center of the Crimea was the ancient city Qırım (Solhat).
 This name then gradually spread to the entire Peninsula.
 The second center of Crimea was the valley adjacent to Qırq Yer and Bağçasaray.